Nurse education: Continuing education

-The American Association of Colleges of Nursing (AACN) has created The Essentials to identify curriculum content and student competencies that should be met for all bachelorette, master's and doctoral level nursing students.
-Most recently The Essentials underwent an overhaul that resulted in the competencies and sub-competencies of each domain, be taught with a focus on competency-based education and assessment.

 Academic integrity and nursing education

 Within the undergraduate student population, over 70% have self-reported participating in some form of academic misconduct or dishonesty within the classroom setting.
 Academic integrity within nursing education programs should be prioritized as research states that dishonest behaviors in the classroom setting may increase the likelihood of clinical dishonesty.
 This could impact patient safety and outcomes.
 Nursing programs could begin to address academic misconduct in the classroom by leaning into Bandura's Social Learning Theory (SLT).
 The SLT posits that students learn behaviors from observing, imitating, and modeling.
 A variety of educational tools may be implemented to help shape the student's perceptions of dishonest behaviors.
 Some curriculum, simulation, and experiential learning experiences may help model appropriate classroom and clinical behavior choices.
 With the explosion of artificial intelligence (AI) use among students, educating the nursing student population on how to appropriately utilize AI resources may be necessary.
 The potential benefits of AI in the health care arena promise to revolutionize the approach to some of the most vexing care and systems problems.
 These include improved diagnosis and treatment; enhanced health research and drug development; and additional aid with the public health interventions, such as disease surveillance, outbreak response, and health systems management.
 However, others are concerned about the rapid pace of AI innovation and the lack of knowledge related to the potential risks and unintended consequences associated with these nascent technologies.
 With the wide availability of chat-based AI tools, nurse educators are increasingly worried that nursing students will rely too heavily on AI tools, neglecting critical thinking, relationship building, and communication skills.
 Plagiarism is also a major area of concern.
 While AI tools like ChatGPT can enhance learning and engagement, their ability to rapidly generate text may facilitate student plagiarism, undermining academic integrity.